Entrepreneurs Who Give More, Get More

 There’s nothing wrong with being a little selfish.

 When you own your own business, you have complete responsibility for all of its operations.
-You have to look after their own best interest first and foremost.
+You have to put the business and your own best interest first and foremost.

 But the more generous you are with your time, energy, and expertise the easier it will be to accomplish your personal goals.
 The more you give, the more you get.